AdobeDocs/audience-manager.en/help/using/features/cdf-files.md

 ## [!UICONTROL Customer Data Feed] Contents Defined {#cdf-defined}

 Lists and defines the data elements and arrays in a [!UICONTROL CDF] file, by order of appearance.
 Definitions include data types, but this information is not part of a [!UICONTROL CDF] file.

+>[!IMPORTANT]
+>
-It's important to note that event pixels are excluded by default in CDF configuration.
-Ensure you specify in your request to client care if you would like event pixels to be included in your CDF files.
+>Event pixels are excluded by default in CDF configurations.
+Ensure that you specify in your request to client care if you would like event pixels to be included in your CDF files.

 ## Definitions {#definitions}